 I’ve attended such conventions and seminars before, and honestly, I am not a fan of it.
-I don’t want to spend too much time discussing about the legitimacy of such events, because everyone should do their own research and due diligence.
+I don’t want to spend too much time discussing the legitimacy of such events because everyone should do their own research and due diligence.
 There is enough information out there on the internet for everyone’s benefit.
 You can Google things like “bazi wealth convention” and you should be able to see a few examples.

 There are companies out there that specialized in event management, and ‘practitioners’ and hire their services to gather a crowd for events which becomes their sales funnel.
 These events provided an opportunity for them to upsell whatever it is that they want, with whatever tactics that they want and the most commonly used angle would, of course, be get-rich-quick schemes.

 I can’t help but find something very wrong with this because Chinese metaphysics should never be about upselling things and neither is it about getting rich quick.
 I can’t even begin to imagine the number of people who get harmed due to things being done this way.

 The really funny thing is, back in the day when cryptocurrency was all the hype and everyone was making money out of it, you’ll see these conventions include so-called ‘crypto-currency experts’ and all of a sudden, they’re gone.
 Can you imagine the number of people who have lost money due to being misled by these events?
 There are a lot of such ‘coaching’ sessions masked as an event that promises to help you, but in fact, it is just a mass sales event or sales funnel.
 If it may interest you, read up on “large-group awareness training (LGAT)“.
 I’ve attended such events before when I was younger and seeking answers.
 I won’t say much – just do your own research and come to your own conclusions.